ben-grande/qusal/qusal/sys-pihole/README.md

 ```sh
 pihole -a -p
 ```

+If you want to view statistics or manage Pi-Hole through the browser, open the browser in `disp-browser-sys-pihole`.
+This disposable qube has no netvm and has connection to the Pi-Hole server.
+The browser separation is to prevent the use of a browser in the same machine the server is running, which you could mistakenly browse the internet in the proxy qube if the separation was not done.

 You can clone `sys-pihole`.
 If you do, you must manually change the IP address of the clone.